 Studies haven’t been done on 10-minute cold exposure per day as it would be in our shower scenarios.
 So where is the proof that keeping our testis below the recommended temperatures will increase T levels?

 These studies seem harder to find like Wally at a family reunion.

 There are studies proving that decreasing your testicle temperature may be harmful to your testosterone levels.
 For example:

 - This study shows a 10% decrease in testosterone upon cold water stimulation.

 - Rats chronically exposed to cold-water immersion had decreased levels of testosterone (study).

-- Rats exposed to cold-water immersion had lower ejaculation, lower testosterone, lower quality of spermatozoa (study, study, study).
+- Rats exposed to cold-water immersion had lower ejaculation volume, lower testosterone, lower quality of spermatozoa (study, study, study).